JuhiGola21/Currency_Converter/README.md

 # OCaml FX Currency Converter

-This is a beginner-level project written in OCaml.
+This is a mini-project written in OCaml.

 It lets users convert currencies like USD, EUR, and JPY into GBP using hardcoded exchange rates.